jonathan-biu/debate_interface/README.md

 ## features

-the app preserves newline characters and formats text such that text between `*` is bolded and red,it is also possible to highlight the text and use `ctrl + D`, text between `$` is bolded and blue, it is also possible to highlight the text and use `ctrl + D`
+the app preserves newline characters and formats text such that text between `*` is bolded and red,it is also possible to highlight the text and use `ctrl + B`, text between `$` is bolded and blue, it is also possible to highlight the text and use `ctrl + D` upon numbering arguments using the syntax `a.` or `1.` the program will create an ordered list when pressing `Enter`, it will tab and alternate list type when pressing `tab`, to resume unlisted writing, press `shift + enter`